PrestaShop/prestashop.github.io/news/_posts/releases/2017-06-07-prestashop-1-7-1-2-maintenance-release.md

 Version 1.7.1.1, [released in April](http://build.prestashop.com/news/prestashop-1-7-1-1-maintenance-release/), brought a lot of needed updates to v1.7.1.0, two weeks after the release of that new minor version.
 As a patch version, 1.7.1.2 brings further  goodness and stability to the 1.7.1 branch.

-Some of the most nostable fixes are:
+Some of the most notable fixes are:

 * Add a scrollbar for editor
 * Fix for CMS tree on sitemap